-General and administrative expenses consist primarily of payroll and related expenses, legal and other professional services, as well as non-cash stock-based compensation expense.
+General and administrative expenses consist primarily of payroll and related expenses, legal and other professional services, and non-cash stock-based compensation expense.
 We anticipate that our general and administrative expenses will increase in the future as we increase our headcount to support our continued research and development and the potential commercialization of our product candidates.
-We also anticipate increased expenses related to audit, legal, regulatory, and tax-related services associated with maintaining compliance with our exchange listing and public company reporting requirements.
-In addition, director and officer insurance premiums and investor relations costs associated with being a public company could increase in future periods.
+We also anticipate increased expenses related to audit, legal, regulatory, and tax-related services associated with maintaining compliance with exchange listing and SEC requirements.
+In addition, director and officer insurance premiums and investor relations costs associated with being a public company are expected to increase in future periods.